Catholic University of Ireland: Establishment

 Some feeder secondary schools were established for the CUI.
-The nearby Catholic University School was joined by St. Flannan's College, Ennis in Co.
-Clare (in 1862) and Catholic University High School in Waterford.
+The nearby Catholic University School was joined by St. Flannan's College, Ennis in County Clare (in 1862) and Catholic University High School in Waterford.

 In 1863 the CUI awarded its first Doctorate of Divinity to James Vincent Cleary (Professor and later President of St. John's College, Waterford, and future Bishop of Kingston, Canada), using its papal charter to award theological degrees.

 In 1880, the Royal University of Ireland was established.
 The Royal University's charter entitled all Irish students to sit the Universities examinations and receive its degrees.
 The university was renamed as University College – Dublin in 1882.

 Recognition

 The Catholic University was neither a recognised university so far as the civil authorities were concerned, nor an institution offering recognised degrees.
 Newman had little success in establishing the new university, though over £250,000 had been raised from the laity to fund it.
 Though they held the foundation money as trustees, the hierarchy in 1859 sent most of it to support an Irish Brigade led by Myles O'Reilly to help defend Rome in the Second Italian War of Independence.